 What is a fitness tracker?

 All this data is sent to an app on your smartphone, where you can track changes over time.
-Most apps give you virtual 'awards' for achieving particular goals, such as taking 10,000 steps per day, or going to bed on time.
+Most apps give you virtual 'awards' for achieving particular goals, such as taking 10,000 steps per day or going to bed on time.

-What is the best fitness tracker 2021?
+What is the best fitness tracker in 2022?

 Right now, the Fitbit Luxe is our top-rated fitness tracker.
 It's slim, lightweight and attractive enough to wear around the clock, giving you a fully rounded picture of your health.
 It also has a high-res display that shows fitness data in impressive detail, plus remarkably accurate heart rate monitoring to track your workout intensity.

 Why do you need a fitness tracker?